aaronjamesyoung/ajy-digitalgarden/src/site/notes/Contact Me.md

 ---

-You may contact me via email at aaron@ajy.co.
+You may contact me via email at aaron@ajy.co or follow me on [Strava](https://www.strava.com/athletes/aaronjamesyoung).

-I'll add a form here sometime.